Types of Fraud

 Targeted Pumping

 The Fraud Score Threshold of this trigger refers to the number of allowed call attempts between a specific call source and called number.
-If the Fraud Score Threshold is set to 10, then a call source is allowed to make 10 call attempts to the same number within 15 minutes or less.
-Any call attempts over the 10 call limit can be automatically blocked temporarily.
+If the Fraud Score Threshold is set to 10, a call source is allowed to make 10 call attempts to the same number within 15 minutes or less.
+Any call attempts over the 10-call limit can be automatically blocked temporarily.

 Fast Traffic Pumping